 Department and Training

 The Department of Psychology at the University of Miami is the University's largest and most highly funded department, with 43 full time faculty and about 75 graduate students.
 The Psychology department has a particular strength in Behavioral Medicine and also has a group focused on evolutionary psychology and behavior.
-The Brain Imaging Group within the department includes a diverse and collaborative group of neuroimaging faculty and graduate students.
-Faculty in the Brain Imaging Group have expertise in a range of cognitive domains including social behavior and culture, development, affect and mood disorders, and mindfulness and attention.
+The Cognitive and Behavioral Neuroscience Program within the department includes a diverse and collaborative group of neuroimaging faculty and graduate students.
+Faculty in the Cognitive and Behavioral Neuroscience Program have expertise in a range of cognitive domains including social behavior and culture, development, affect and mood disorders, and mindfulness and attention.
 Brain Imaging faculty also have methodological expertise in multivariate and connectivity analyses of fMRI data and EEG.
-Graduate training in the Behavioral and Cognitive Neuroscience track includes training in the fundamentals of psychology, neuroimaging, and behavioral medicine as well as the option to take coursework in the "evolution and behavior" track.
+Graduate training in the Cognitive and Behavioral Neuroscience Program includes training in the fundamentals of psychology, neuroimaging, and behavioral medicine as well as the option to take coursework in the "evolution and behavior" track.

 Miami is a vibrant multicultural city with a thriving culinary and arts scene and abundant natural beauty.
 The University of Miami is located in Coral Gables, one of the most beautiful areas of the city.
 Miami’s cultural, socioeconomic, and age diversity not only makes Miami an exciting place to live but also makes it an ideal place to peruse research questions about the interplay between culture, brain and health.